marcoverl/CVUserGuide/source/Miscellaneous.rst

 In short the procedure to migrate an instance is the following:

--  Create a snapshot of the instance in the source project (please refer to the instructions provided at ?).
+-  Create a snapshot of the instance in the source project (please refer to the instructions provided at :ref:`Snapshotting Virtual Machines<SnapshottingVMs>`).

--  Transfer the snapshot from the source project to the destination one (this was discussed in the previous section: ?).
+-  Transfer the snapshot from the source project to the destination one (this was discussed in the previous section:  :ref:`Migrating an image to another cloud<MigratingAnImageToAnotherCloud>`).

 -  In the target environment boot a new instance from the snapshot.